 Vuosaari bioenergy heating plant

-Helen is phasing out the use of coal and aiming for carbon neutrality by 2030.
-The Hanasaari coal-fired power plant will be closed by 1 April 2023 at the latest and the Salmisaari coal-fired power plant one year later, on 1 April 2024.
+We are phasing out the use of coal and aiming for carbon neutral energy production by 2030.
+The Hanasaari coal-fired power plant was closed on 1 April 2023 and the Salmisaari coal-fired power plant will be closed in April 2025.
 The heat production of the power plants will be replaced by recycling excess heat with heat pumps, by heat storage and with biomass.
-We are building a new bioenergy heating plant in the Vuosaari power plant area.
-The plant will be commissioned in the heating season 2022–2023.

 The Bioenergy heating plant is a new addition to the Vuosaari power plant area

-The new bioenergy heating plant is located in the Vuosaari power plant area, north of the existing natural gas power plants which were commissioned in the 1990s.
+The new bioenergy heating plant in Vuosaari is located north of the existing natural gas power plants which were commissioned in the 1990s.
 The district heat output of the bioenergy heating plant is approximately 260 MW.
 It will not produce electricity, but the plant can be modified into a combined district heat and power production plant by investing in a separate turbine plant.